Lancekc83/Eynzo/README.md

 Note:
 Based on Aragon's Fork (See Below)

-C2 camera Offset 0.00 path offset of 0 (official centered mounting per comma) C3 camera offset -0.10 path offset of -0.05 (official centered mounting per comma) If you mount other than center , just measure distance from center and adjust accordingly e.g centered camera mounting will give you a camera offset of -0.06 and path offset of -0.03.

 Steer ratio learner bypassed with a SR 17.33 (static) Other cars, need to play with steer your steer ratio, usually    add a value of 1.
 Goto  openpilot/selfrive/car/[your_car]/interface.py
    To see learner generated Steer ratio, ssh then paste    cat /data/params/d/LiveParameters e.g steer ratio of 16.45  just add 1  to change to 17.45 Please be reminded not all